rsand-temple/thealoneman/content/characters/kathleen-tiggs.md

 "The war won’t wait.",
 "You act like we’re all trying to pin something on you.
 We’re not.", "It’s the quiet resistance, right?
 The way… nobody waves a flag or gives a speech.
-They just… refuse.", "Don’t flatter yourself.
-They’re shipping you out Tuesday and I’m not letting you leave my hospital looking like a stray.", "I don’t think he’s insane.
+They just… refuse.", "They’re shipping you out Tuesday and I’m not letting you leave my hospital looking like a stray.", "I don’t think he’s insane.
 And that’s starting to scare me.", "We’re not interrogating him, are we?",
 "They’re done with you.
 But I’m not.",